Qudusayo/mezo-lite/README.md

+Unfortunatelty, Apple rejected my submission and couldn't be available for testflight because it crashed on iPad Air (5th Gen).
+If you would like to test the application on your personal device, you can [reach out to me here](https://www.qudusayo.pro/contact-me) so I can add you to my internal testing group prior to when I get the apple issue sorted.

 ## Mezo Lite

 Mezo Lite is a lightweight, mobile-first experience for creating and claiming cash links on the Mezo testnet.
 The repository is a monorepo containing: